odiroot/odiroot.github.io/index.md

 ## What?

-At the moment I'm working at [Ecosia](https://www.ecosia.org/), helping plant the trees.
+At the moment I'm working at [Byrd](https://getbyrd.com/), delivering world-class fulfillment experience to the long tail of shops.

 ## How?